Why LGBTQ Therapy Services Are So Important

 Relationships aren’t just limited to those and the category of romantic relationships.
 They also include friendships and other bonds you might have in life.
 You can see an LGBTIA+ affirming therapist for individual therapy, couples therapy, family therapy, or even group therapy.
-Some of the benefits of group therapy for LGBTQIA+ is the platform to meet others who also experiences the same struggles as they do.
-In therapy, you can talk about any relationships that exist in your life.
+Some of the benefits of group therapy for LGBTQIA+ is the platform to meet others who also experience the same struggles as they do.

 Mental And Physical Health Conditions

-About one and five adults within the general population in the United States live with a mental health condition.
+About one in five adults within the general population in the United States live with a mental health condition.
 That number increases for those in the LGBTQIA+ community.
-Additionally, physical health problems, such as chronic illnesses, can negatively impact mental health, and that’s something that no one is immune to.
+Additionally, physical health problems, such as chronic illnesses, can negatively impact mental health, which no one is immune to.

-Feeling comfortable in your body is something that most, if not all, struggle with at some point in their lives.
-However, gender dysphoria (defined by the American Psychiatric Association as a “conflict between a person’s physical or assigned gender and the gender with which he/she/they identify”) is a unique condition experienced by transgender people all across the globe.
+Feeling comfortable in your body is something that most struggle with at some point in their lives.
+However, gender dysphoria (defined by the American Psychiatric Association as a “conflict between a person’s physical or assigned gender and the gender with which he/she/they identify”) is a unique condition experienced by transgender people.
 This is only one of many different issues that transgender people might face in their day-to-day life that can affect mental health.
 Gender dysphoria can affect both binary and nonbinary transgender people.

-Of course, these are only some of the topics you can address in therapy.
-Family life, trauma, and various other concerns are other examples of what you might want to talk about with a therapist.
+Of course, these are only some topics you can address in therapy.
+Family life, trauma, and other concerns are other examples of what you might want to discuss with a therapist.

-We know based on research that the risk of suicide* decreases for people within the community when a person is able to receive affirming care, and get the social support they need.
+We know the risk of suicide decreases for people within the community when they can receive affirming care and get the social support they need.
 These things all prove that having a supportive environment matters.

-*If you or a loved one are experiencing thoughts of or related to suicide, reach out for help immediately.
-The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.
-You may also reach the Crisis Text Line by texting “HOME” to 741741 or reach the Trevor Lifeline at 1-(866)-488-7386.
+If you or a loved one are experiencing thoughts of or related to suicide, reach out for help immediately.
+The National Suicide Prevention Lifeline can be reached at 988 and is available 24/7.
+You may also contact the Crisis Text Line by texting “HOME” to 741741 or the Trevor Lifeline at 1-(866)-488-7386.

 How Do You Find LGBTQIA+ Therapy Services?

-There are a number of different ways to locate an LGBTQIA+ therapist near you.
+There are many different ways to locate an LGBTQIA+ therapist near you.
 Here are some options:

-- If you feel comfortable, you may ask your doctor for a referral to a therapist or counselor.
+- If you feel comfortable, ask your doctor for a referral to a therapist or counselor.

 - Online directories.
 These typically allow you to search for a provider based on location and other identifiers, such as the populations or specialties they work with.

 You can also sign up for an online therapy platform.
-For example, BetterHelp has a wide range of providers, including those who are informed in LGBTQIA+ topics.
+For example, BetterHelp has a wide range of providers, including those informed about LGBTQIA+ topics.

-It is important for people seeking therapy to remember that they aren’t committed to continuing therapy through the first therapist that they choose.
+It is essential for people seeking therapy to remember that they aren’t committed to continuing treatment with the first therapist that they choose.
 If they meet with them and feel uncomfortable for any reason, it is okay to try another therapist.
 The bond between clients and their therapist matters, and this can be particularly true for those in marginalized groups.

 Finding quality care you can trust matters, and it’s something that we all deserve.
-Please don’t hesitate to reach out to a provider near you or sign up for an online therapy service that meets your needs today.
+Please don’t hesitate to contact a provider near you or sign up for an online therapy service that meets your needs today.

 The experience of gender is unique from person to person, so there’s no concrete number as to how many genders there are.
 There are common identifiers and umbrella terms that we can use to encompass or describe gender, however.

-The short answer is “yes,” Therapy has been proven to be an effective treatment option for various concerns a person may encounter in life.
-These include but aren’t at all limited to stress, family-related concerns, trouble sleeping, and mental health conditions such as personality disorders, anxiety disorders, schizophrenia and other related disorders, OCD and other related disorders, or depression.
+The short answer is yes.
+Therapy has proven to be an effective treatment option for various concerns a person may encounter.
+These include but aren’t limited to stress, family-related problems, trouble sleeping, and mental health conditions such as personality disorders, anxiety disorders, schizophrenia, OCD, or depression.